nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* has a need to manage a significant number of applicants (around 250 - 500 applicants)
+* Hiring Manager of a Small Medium Enterprise who has a need to manage a significant number of applicants (around 250 - 500 applicants)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions